LaborManagement/documentation/LBE/architecture/data-map.md

 When checking permissions, the system:
 1. Gets user's roles from `user_roles`
 2. Finds policies linked to those roles via `role_policies` junction table
-3. Loads capabilities from those policies via `policy_capabilities`
+3. Validates that at least one policy matches the requested endpoint via `endpoint_policies`

 ## Entity Descriptions